KolesnikDmitriy/tinkoff/README.md

 To run, you will need to have Node.js installed.
 Check `node -v`

-You should have protractor installed globaly
+You should have protractor installed globally

 ```
 npm i -g protractor
 ```

-Run webdriver to run tests localy
+Run webdriver to run tests locally

 ```
 webdriver-manager update